thelastpickle/stress-operator/README.md

 The following sections will cover a couple different installation options.

+Both options are namespace-based deployments.
+The operator is configured with permissions only for the namespace in which it is deployed.

 ### Basic Installation
-To deploy just the operator by itself without anything else, like Prometheus or Grafana, run `make deploy`:
+To deploy just the operator by itself without anything else, such as Prometheus or Grafana, run `make deploy`:

 ```
 $ make deploy